|

 Mountaineers in the 1930s.
 This description is valid as of

-February 2006.
+January 2014.
 USGS 7.5-minute maps are mostly accurate with

 respect to the roads along the way.
 All elevations are in feet.

-Approximate way-point times are provided for an eight-hour tour.
+Approximate waypoint times are provided for an eight-hour tour.

 For time and equipment notes, click